Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-8.md

 ## Push To Github

-The second step of publishing our component to the [Origami Registry](https://registry.origami.ft.com/components/) is to commit our work and push to a new Github repository under the [Financial-Times](https://github.com/Financial-Times/) organisation (or other [supported Github organisation](/spec/v1/components/#source-control)).
+The second step of publishing our component to the [Origami Registry](https://registry.origami.ft.com/components/) is to commit our work and push to a new Github repository under the [Financial-Times](https://github.com/Financial-Times/) organisation.
 There is a [new Github repository tutorial](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository) which might be helpful if you have never created a Github repository before.
 Note Origami repositories are usually public and open-source unless there is a reason not to be (for example [o-fonts-assets](https://github.com/Financial-Times/o-fonts-assets/) is private due to our font license).

 You may then push this to your remote github.com repository, under the `Financial-Times` organisation or another [supported Financial Times organisation](/spec/v1/components/#source-control).